NeuroDataDesign/template/docs/ebridge2/week_1009/example_wednesday.md

-This is an example of what you would have in your issue by Wednesday after class for feedback.
-The examples here are a continuation from the Monday example.
+This is an example of what you would have in your issue by Session 2 (usually Wednesday) after class for feedback.
+The examples here are a continuation from the Monday examples.
+Eric/Jovo will go through these and provide feedback by Thursday.

 Ex1: Estimation of parameters for SBM

 Goal: Assume fMRI and DWI data can be effectively modelled by an SBM where community 1 are the ipsilateral connections, and community 2 are the contra-lateral connections.
 Determine the probability of a difference in connectivity between the ipsi-lateral connections and contra-lateral connections.

-Basic Simulation: simulate 2 communities of data representing the ipsi-lateral connections with probability p and contra-lateral connections, with probability q.
+Basic Simulation: simulate 2 communities of data representing the simulated ipsi-lateral connections with probability p and contra-lateral connections, with probability q.
 Varying p-q, determine the power of a t-test.
+Show one line per number of observations, n, of each connection type.

 Application to real data: estimate the parameters of SBM for diffusion and functional connectomes.
 Compare the p-value for the diffusion and functional connectomes.